SoftFever/OrcaSlicer/README.markdown

                             (range: 1+, default: 3)
-        --fill-density      Infill density (range: 0-1, default: 0.4) --fill-angle        Infill angle in degrees (range: 0-90, default: 0) --start-gcode       Load initial gcode from the supplied file.
+        --fill-density      Infill density (range: 0-1, default: 0.4) --fill-angle        Infill angle in degrees (range: 0-90, default: 0) --fill-pattern      Pattern to use to fill non-solid layers (default: rectilinear) --solid-fill-pattern Pattern to use to fill solid layers (default: rectilinear) --start-gcode       Load initial gcode from the supplied file.
 This will overwrite the default command (home all axes [G28]).
         --end-gcode         Load final gcode from the supplied file.
 This will overwrite the default commands (turn off temperature [M104 S0],